vincent-octo/liris-kt/knowledge-transfer.md

 2. kTBS Performance
   1. Triple-store performance
-  2. lock & apache multi-process
+  2. Locking mechanism
-  3. uWSGI
+  3. Running the kTBS in multi-process behind Apache

 3. Authentication with SSO
   1. What is OpenID Connect? (diff openid, oauth2, etc. for disambiguation, the basics of how it works)